How climate change is affecting the seasons (and your planting)

 Natural disasters, such as floods, hurricanes and droughts can have a devastating impact on the people that live in the places they hit.
 However, the fact that the seasons as we know them are also gradually shifting due to climate change is something that we should be taking more notice of.
 This is damaging to plant and animal ecosystems who rely on environmental cues to thrive, such as the arrival of spring.
 This is something that also trickles down to your business’s planting.

 Think you haven’t experienced the effects yet?
-Think back to 2018 when Britain faced some of its most unpredictable weather in years, ranging from plummeting temperatures and heavy snowfall in March, to a mini heatwave just weeks later.
-In fact, temperatures reached 29.4C on 19th April, making this the hottest April day for 70 years.
-The fact that this far exceeded the typical hottest temperature for April (which is 11.4C), it shows that spring and summer are now arriving earlier than usual.
+Think back to 2018 when Britain faced some of its most unpredictable weather in years, ranging from plummeting temperatures and heavy snowfall in March to a mini-heatwave just weeks later.
+In fact, temperatures reached 29.4C on the 19th of April, making this the hottest April day in 70 years.
+The fact that this far exceeded the typical hottest temperature for April (which is 11.4C), shows that spring and summer are now arriving earlier than usual.

 So, how can you adapt your business’s planting to cater for the changing seasons?
 The most important thing is to be as proactive as possible; keep an eye on the weather forecast and plan your planting and maintenance around the upcoming conditions.
 For example, protect plants and structures when snow or frost is expected by covering structures with plastic coverings, and either bringing plants indoors or wrapping them with horticultural fleece.

 If a heatwave is expected, there are also a few things you can do to prepare for this.
 As well as moving plants into shaded areas (if possible), you should put down mulch to lock in moisture in the soil.
 When it comes to your lawn or any other grassy areas within your premises, you should adjust your mower’s blade to a higher setting during a heatwave.
 This ensures that the grass blades provide more shade to the soil beneath them.